Deitox/kestrel_engine/docs/arena_script_stability_plan.md

 - Prefer small helper functions over large inline maps/conditionals to stay under AST/expression limits.
 - Encourage scripts to store only handles (not raw IDs) and to validate them before every use that crosses a frame boundary.
-- Provide a short lint-like checklist in docs: guard deferred spawns, validate handles on reuse, avoid per-frame `handles_with_tag` in hot loops.
+- Checklist for authors:
+  - Guard deferred spawns (`handle_is_alive` before use; expect initial false).
+  - Validate handles on reuse (`handle_validate`) especially after reload.
+  - Avoid per-frame `handles_with_tag` in tight loops; cache/filter once per frame.
+  - Keep globals small; move big maps/conditionals into helpers to dodge AST limits.

 ---